How to Start a T-shirt Business Online: The Complete Guide

 Let me preface this article by saying these tactics are not just for Christian t-shirts.
 If you want to sell t-shirts online, in any niche, this article is for you.

 T-shirts are one of the most popular products sold by entrepreneurs.
 Competition is fierce, but finding a niche you are passionate about can give you an edge when starting a t-shirt brand.

 As an entrepreneur who has dropshipped, vinyl printed, and screen-printed Christian t-shirts and sold them online, I would like to share my experiences with other entrepreneurs who are looking to start an online business selling t-shirts in the Christian niche or any niche.

 So, let’s start with the question…

 How do you start an online T-shirt business?
-Let me start with a 10-step simple answer then we can unpack it.

 Before you start thinking about designs to sell, it’s important to consider who you want to sell to.
 There’s an important reason that I list this one as the first step and I’ll explain shortly.

 There are so many general t-shirt brands on the market in every niche.
 If you can narrow your audience a bit, you will have a better chance of creating a tribe around your brand.

 For example, if you are a woman, thinking about selling to women, then that is your target: Women.

 From there, what age range are you thinking about targeting with your t-shirt brand?